 Often, full sheets showing back marks were used more as a means to an end, as seen in Michelangelo's Roman Soldiers (opposite).
-Also, the large-scale cartoon Venus Kissed by Cupid,
+Full-scale preparatory drawings for frescoes also employed full sheets, which were tipped together and used as large transfer paper.